slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ## Deploying Kubeflow Pipelines

 The deployment of Kubeflow Pipelines to the environment's GKE cluster has been automated with **Kustomize**.
-To execute the provided **Kustomize** configurations you need a workstation with `

-Before running the provided **Kustomize** overlays you need to configure connections settings to Cloud SQL and GCS store.
+Before applying the provided **Kustomize** overlays you need to configure connection settings to Cloud SQL and GCS.

 ### Configuring connections settings to Cloud SQL and Cloud Storage